tensorchord/envd/README.md

 jupyter(password="", port=8888)
 ```

-Then you can run `envd up` and open jupyter notebook at [`http://localhost:8888`](http://localhost:8888), or open vscode remote to attach to the container.
+Then you can run `envd up` to create the development environment.

+TODO: illustrate that the cache will be persistent.

 ```
+$ envd up
 [+] ⌚ parse build.envd and download/cache dependencies 0.0s ✅ (finished)
  => 💽 (cached) download oh-my-zsh                                            0.0s
  => 💽 (cached) download ms-python.python                                     0.0s